dhis2/dhis2-docs/src/developer/web-api/analytics.md

 The API supports using program indicators which are not associated to the "main" program (that is the program ID specified after `/query/`).

-## Tracked entity instance analytics { #webapi_tei_analytics }
+## Tracked entity analytics { #webapi_tei_analytics }

-The tracked entity instance (TEI) analytics API allows querying *TEIs with their enrollments and event data* captured in DHIS2.
-This resource retrieves data from TEI, enrollments, events and data elements across multiple programs, for a given tracked entity type.
+The tracked entity (TE) analytics API allows querying *TEs with their enrollments and event data* captured in DHIS2.
+This resource retrieves data from TE, enrollments, events, and data elements across multiple programs, for a given tracked entity type.

 ### Dimensions and items { #webapi_tei_analytics_dimensions }

-Tracked entity instance dimensions include program attributes, data elements, attributes, organisation units and different kinds of periods.
+Tracked entity instance dimensions include program attributes, data elements, attributes, organization units, and different kinds of periods.
-The analytics query will simply return TEIs matching a set of criteria.
+The analytics query will simply return TEs matching a set of criteria.
 It does not perform any aggregation.

-Table: TEI dimensions
+Table: TE dimensions

 | Dimension | Dimension id | Description |
 |---|---|---|